 In order to address these newly presented operational issues, it is advisable to not only structure services in a standardized way, but to also address connectivity problems between services on a platform level.
 This is where Packaged Business Capabilities or PBCs come in.

 “A service is no longer a developer’s playground, but a tool for business leaders to define value and market differentiation by composing a commerce system.”

 With capability size and communication standardization we can address connectivity, discovery and operational concerns through an underlying platform – the composition platform.
-We will take a closer look on what opportunities are opening for Composition Platforms in another article.
+You can take a closer look on what opportunities are opening for Composition Platforms in our Expert’s Guide to Composable Commerce.
 Today let’s look inside a single PBC component.

 Inside of a Packaged Business Capability

 At Spryker, a modular OS with strict HTTP-native communication between modules, we offered the DIY application – the “Define It Yourself” application.
 Think of modules as Lego blocks – taking one set of modules you get a B2C, taking another B2B, adding some other will give you a B2C / B2B Marketplace – all in a single installation.

 A modular approach also allows to combine these modules into independent capabilities, communicating over HTTP.